 3 Essential Oils to Balance Brain Hormones

 Your hormonal health depends upon the optimal function of the organs and regions of the brain that produce and regulate your hormones.
-Known as your body’s chemical messengers, your hormones circulate through your endocrine system and perform important functions that can directly impact how you feel and how you function.
+Known as your body’s chemical messengers, your hormones circulate through your endocrine system and perform essential functions that can directly impact how you feel and how you function.

 Hormones Secreted by the Hypothalamus

-1. Anti-Diuretic Hormones — Regulates water levels in your the body, including blood pressure and volume of blood.
+1. Anti-Diuretic Hormones — Regulates water levels in your body, including blood pressure and volume of blood.

 2. Corticotropin-Releasing Hormone — Controls your body’s response to physical and emotional stress, and is responsible for suppressing the appetite and stimulating anxiety.